 1. Refurbish versus replace

 Rather than overhauling our entire Ice Explorer fleet, we’re upgrading all 22 vehicles.
-To date, almost half are fully refurbished, and the new engines we’ve installed have drastically reduced nitrogen oxide emissions.
+To date, 11 are fully refurbished, and the new engines we’ve installed have drastically reduced nitrogen oxide emissions.
 Another plus is that the eco-friendly horsepower is positively impacting our guest experience.
 Quieter engines create a calmer feel on the ice, which enhances the magic.
 Bonus!
 We’ve also retrofitted our motor coach shuttles.
+The next steps in our environmental improvements include looking into transitioning our shuttle buses and ice explorers to electric.
 By extending the life of existing vehicles we’re reducing the environmental impact associated with new production.

 2. Biodegradable is best for hydraulic fluid